arunkumarpoptisol/eai-express/Readme.md

     -  The default password is guest.

 ### 5. Configure MongoDB
 Ensure MongoDB is installed and running on your machine.
 You can download and install MongoDB from [here](https://www.mongodb.com/try/download/community).

+If you're using Docker Desktop, you can easily run MongoDB in a Docker container.

 ### 6. Run the Application
 ```bash